malaria-atlas-project/generic-mbg/README.rst

   database.
 Small values are good but slow.
 1 is best.

 * ``-i`` or ``--iter`` : The number of MCMC iterations to perform.
 Large values are good but slow.
+Defaults to 100000.

-.. * ``-n`` or ``-ncpus`` : The maximum number of CPU cores to make available to the MCMC
+* ``-n`` or ``-ncpus`` : The maximum number of CPU cores to make available to the MCMC algorithm.
-..   algorithm.
 Should be less than or equal to the number of cores in your computer.
-The
-..
-All the cores you make available may not be utilized.
-Use top or the Activity Monitor
-..   to monitor your actual CPU usage.
+The All the cores you make available may not be utilized.
+Use top or the Activity Monitor to monitor your actual CPU usage.
 Large values are good but tie up more of your computer.
+  Defaults to the value of the environment variable ``OMP_NUM_THREADS``.

 ``mbg-describe-tracefile``
 ==========================